The Burren: Agriculture

 Due to climate and landscape, and techniques evolved over thousands of years, the Burren has a history as a productive agricultural landscape.
 Arable farming is limited, and the main animals kept are cattle and goats.

-As summarized by local landscape organisation, the Burrenbeo Trust, the traditional local system of cattle husbandry "involves exploiting the unusual attributes afforded by the region's limestone geology.
+As summarized by the local landscape organisation, the Burrenbeo Trust, the traditional local system of cattle husbandry "involves exploiting the unusual attributes afforded by the region's limestone geology.
 Up until quite recently, hardy native breeds of beef cattle were used to graze upland grasslands between the months of October and April, requiring scarcely any dietary supplement prior to their removal to finishing grass elsewhere."
 Thus the agricultural methods used but also protected the landscape.

 Challenges

 Since the 20th century the spread of intensive farming techniques (including sometimes heavy use of nitrate fertilisers) along with the possibilities offered by heavy equipment to transform limestone pavement into pasture has posed new challenges for the ecosystem and its diversity.
 Research conducted in the 1990s suggests that by the end of that decade the area of limestone pavement had halved since pre-Famine times, c.
 1840, while from the 1970s to the 1990s alone, about 4% of pavements were converted into pasture or covered by roads.

 Despite the intensification of agriculture on the uplands, population numbers fell from around 4,000 at the beginning of the 20th century to roughly 2,500 by the time of the 1991 Census, before rising once more.
-The number of farmers fell by 8% in the 1990s and average farm size increased to 100 ha by 2001.
+The number of farmers fell by 8% in the 1990s and the average farm size increased to 100 ha by 2001.

 A particular issue arose from the increasing spread of brush, notably hazel, but also blackthorn and hawthorn.
 These colonised more of the limestone area as a result of reduced grazing by cattle and goats.
 The increasing industrialization of agriculture and the introduction of different breeds of cattle led to shifts in cattle-raising practices – away from winter grazing, which kept down new growth, and towards supplementary feeding.
 In addition, in the past saplings were often pulled from fields by hand to maintain grazing areas.
 Trees also used to be harvested for firewood, hazel rods were used for thatching as well as for fence- and basket-making.
 As these practices ceased, the brush advanced.
 This notably reduces biodiversity in the affected areas.